List of Discworld characters: Hrun the Barbarian

 In the first Discworld novel, The Colour of Magic, Hrun appears as the archetypal fantasy barbarian hero of yore: hulking and muscle-bound yet slow-witted, battle-prone, alcoholic, and fond of virgins.
 Hrun stole his magical talking sword, Kring, after a battle, but regrets it due to the sword's talkativeness.

 Hrun meets Rincewind in the lair of Bel Shamharoth and helps him escape only to be caught by the Dragonriders of the Wyrmberg, led by the curvaceous Liessa Dragonbidder.
 Liessa needed Hrun to wrest rule of the Wyrmberg away from her undead father and powerful brothers so she could become queen.
 Hrun's payment would be her hand in marriage.
 Hrun successfully defeats Liessa's brothers with his bare hands and Liessa banishes them.
 Just as Liessa strips naked before Hrun to test his desire, Rincewind and Twoflower swoop in on a dragon and snatch Hrun flying away with him.
 Hrun is miffed at this but as Twoflower faints this causes the dragon to disappear which existed only through willpower.
 As all three passengers fall, Liessa catches Hrun with her own dragon flying back to the Wrymberg.

+In Interesting Times, when Cohen the Barbarian contemplates the fates of other heroes, Caleb the Ripper mentions that Hrun has become a Sergeant of the Guard in an unspecified city (whereas others died violently through misadventure).

 Hrun's name and physique may have some semblance of Thrud the Barbarian; also being from Chimeria, makes one think of Conan the Cimmerian.